vocatart/vrbet/language/spa/readme.md

 |  o  |   o    |   poso    | p1 o1 s2 o2 |   posó    | p1 o2 s2 o1 |
 |  u  |   u    |   pujo    | p1 u1 j2 o2 |   pujó    | p1 u2 j2 o1 |

-- Unstressed /e, i, o, u/ commonly become rising glides when followed by a vowel of equivalent or more open height, even across word boundaries.
-- Unstressed /i/ and /u/ become falling glides when preceded by /a, e, o/
-- Diphthong /iu/ is always [ju].
-Diphthong /ui/ is most commonly [wi], but may also be [uj] in words written with "uy" as in "muy"

 ## Consonants

 1 = Word Initial Onset